Network security: How online retailers gain the trust of their customers

 In 2015, hackers managed to steal more than 37 million data records from the dating platform Ashley Madison.
 The company suffered heavy financial losses as a result, and customers understandably feared for their anonymity online and the trouble that would await them at home.
 So it is not uncommon for thieves and hackers to sneak into the data banks of well-known companies and steal important, personal data.

 For this reason, the topic of network security is a very explosive and sensitive issue for many customers.
 It increasingly presents online retailers with the challenge of ensuring secure shopping for their customers.
-Many people no longer order online for fear of data theft or are increasingly skeptical.
+Many people no longer order online for fear of data theft or are increasingly sceptical.
 According to the study "Einkaufswelten 2017" 84 percent of customers fear for their security online.

 Many users are increasingly afraid of data theft on the net

-1. SSL encryption is an absolute must.
+1. SSL encryption is an absolute must

 Google Chrome shows websites without SSL encryption as insecure